 After years of training as an actor and performing in numerous shows, Rory decided to return to his original love of writing, but this time in the form of playwriting rather than poems and short stories.
 "Between Calls", his first original play, is a story based on several unique characters who work together at a call center.
 Surprisingly, this show was very well received, making audiences laugh all over the Tampa Bay area.
 Since that time, Rory has written and produced several successful plays which have garnered a faithful following.

 Rory's love for theater led him to create the Tampa Bay Theatre Festival, which is an annual event headquartered at the Straz Center for the Performing Arts.
 The mission of this festival is to unite the artists and theatre lovers within and beyond the Tampa Bay Area for a weekend of education and entertainment.
-Attendees experience powerful, informative workshops led by trained professionals, in addition to scene, monologue, and short play competitions, and theatrical entertainment that has left the audience with a memorable experience.
+Attendees are exposed to powerful, informative workshops led by trained professionals, scene, monologue, and short play competitions, and theatrical entertainment that leaves the audience with a memorable experience.